Gerda Boykin: LPGA Tour

 Boykin started playing on the LPGA Tour in 1961 but played a very limited schedule until 1968.
 Encouraged by her solo third finish at the 1968 LPGA Championship, one stroke away from joining the playoff between Sandra Post and Kathy Whitworth, she joined the tour full time.
 Later that year, she finished 8th at the 1968 U.S. Women's Open.
 At the 1969 U.S. Women's Open she aced the 165-yard 7th hole with a five-wood, a shot that five weeks earlier would have earned her the Janet Olson Hole-in-One Award and $1,000, instead the check went to a foundation for the blind.
 It was only the third ace in the tournament's history.
 She was named "most improved" golfer in 1968 by Golf Digest, alongside Bob Lunn.

 In 1970, she tied for 8th place at the 1970 LPGA Championship, and in 1972 was one of the 40 players in the inaugural Colgate-Dinah Shore Winner's Circle, now the Chevron Championship.
 At the 1976 LPGA Championship, she shared the lead at the halfway point.

-Boykin lost a playoff to Judy Rankin at the 1973 GAC Classic in Tuscon.
+Boykin lost a playoff to Judy Rankin at the 1973 GAC Classic in Tucson.
 She posted three-second place finishes during her LPGA career, including at the 1973 and 1975 Southgate Ladies Open in Prairie Village, Kansas, both times behind Kathy Whitworth.
 1977 was her last season of full-time competition, and she started cutting back her schedule again.
 A fourth place tie in the 1984 Potamkin Cadillac Classic marked her best showing after 1977.